divnix/digga/doc/start/index.md

 >   in the call to `flk get`
 > - Flakes ignore files that have not been added to git, so be sure to stage new
 >   files before building the system.
+> - You can choose to simply clone the repo with git if you want to follow
+>   upstream changes.

 ## Next Steps:
 - [Make installable ISO](./iso.md)